Leshis/calculator/README.md

 ## **Contributing**
 If you find a bug or would like to suggest an improvement, feel free to open an issue or submit a pull request.
 ## **Credits**
- -The project is based on a challenge from The Odin Project.
+  - The project is based on a challenge from The Odin Project.